paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ## § 1087h.
 Funds for administrative expenses
 **(a) Administrative expenses**

-(1) **Mandatory funds for fiscal year 2006** — For fiscal year 2006, there shall be available to the Secretary, from funds not otherwise appropriated, funds to be obligated for—

-  (A) administrative costs under this part and part B, including the costs of the direct student loan programs under this part; and
+(1) **Additional mandatory funds for servicing** — There shall be available to the Secretary (in addition to any other amounts appropriated under any appropriations Act for administrative costs under this part and part B and out of any money in the Treasury not otherwise appropriated) $1,000,000,000 to be obligated for administrative costs under this part and part B, including the costs of servicing the direct student loan programs under this part, which shall remain available until expended.

-  (B) account maintenance fees payable to guaranty agencies under part B and calculated in accordance with subsections (b) and (c), not to exceed (from such funds not otherwise appropriated) $820,000,000 in fiscal year 2006.

 (2) **Repealed.
 Pub.
 L. 113–67, div.
 A, title V, § 502(2), Dec.
 26, 2013, 127 Stat.
 1187**